We bring people together

 Why is this festival important

-The Edible Gardens Festival (EGF) aims to be an annual, educational event that connects community and empowers people with knowledge and inspiration to grow their own food.
+The Edible Gardens Festival aims to be an annual, educational event that connects community and empowers people with knowledge and inspiration to grow their own food.

 It exists to help people Learn, Connect & Grow.